 So – off to Google.
 And it turns out that cows are shockingly underrepresented in literature.

 Other than a handful of comic books and cartoons, there just aren’t many fictional cows outside of the realm of mythology and religion.
 There are deeply significant cows in Greek and Egyptian mythology and of course, Hinduism.
-I’m not a religious studies or art history expert, but the images are amazing.
+I’m not a religious studies or art history expert, but the online images are amazing.
 I’m not even going to try to select any to post here.
-I just recommend spending some time with the linked pictures.
+I just recommend Googling “cows in world religions” or “cows in mythology”.

 Cows are of course, very well represented in dairy advertising: